This site requires a more recent version of Adobe Flash Player to function properly.

-- Revlon expanded its fragrance portfolio
+- Revlon expanded its fragrance portfolio in 2015

 - In April 2015, Revlon acquired U.K. based fragrance company CBBeauty (CBB) and its U.K. distributor, SAS & Company.
 CBB products are available in over 80 countries, and the company provides sales and strategic services to select celebrity and fashion fragrance brands.
 SAS & Company distributes and markets perfumes and beauty products from leading brands such as Burberry, Carven, One Direction, and Rihanna.

 - In October 2015, Revlon launched its new perfume, Love Is On, in the TFWA show in Cannes (also known as, The Duty Free & Travel Retail Global Summit).
 This had been Revlon's first fragrance launch in over a decade.

 - After its acquisitions in the fragrance segment, Revlon is steadily building a stronger fragrance portfolio.
 Also, Revlon is targeting a new customer base in the travel retail segment for achieving significant growth.
 Travel retail, which is mostly dominated by premium cosmetics, will help Revlon find a new set of customers who are looking for affordable makeup products through this channel.